drBotnus/xmonad/DOCS/README.md

-# XMonad-Alex :: XMonad
+# XMonad-asahi
-These are the dots for my XMonad installation, xmonad-alex; so that I can reproduce it easily when changing systems.
+These are the dots for my XMonad installation, xmonad-asahi, based on xmonad-alex; so that I can reproduce it easily when changing systems.

 ## Screenshots